mit-pdos/ward/ARTIFACT-README.md

 ## 2. Compile Ward
 * Run `make -j` from the root of the repository to compile the Ward kernel.
   - You should see a list of source files scroll by as they are compiled.
-  - Once complete, there will be a directory called _output_ which should contain the _ward.elf_ kernel binary.
+  - Once complete, there will be a directory called _output_ which should contain the _ward.efi_ kernel binary.
   - If the command fails you can run `make clean` or delete the output directory to try again.

 ## 3. Boot Ward